Intermittent Fasting and Cancer

 - Better energy

 - Improved mental clarity

-- Potentially reverse the insulin resistance that leads to diabetes
+- Potentially reverse the Fat Storing Hormone resistance that leads to diabetes

 But did you also know that fasting can play a significant role in the treatment of cancer, and may even help prevent cancer?
 I’ll explain how, because it’s fascinating.
 You won’t want to miss this.